hannah-swan/az-104-study-notes/storage/configure-manage-storage-accounts.md

        1. Create the storage account in Azure.
        2. Prep disks and machine(s) housing data for the data copy.
        3. Install the `WAImportExport` tool on the disks.
-       4. Run the tool (encrypts disks, generates journal files, copies data)
+       4. Run the tool (encrypts disks, generates journal files, copies data).
        5. Create the Azure Import job.
        6. Ship the disks (update job to include tracking number for shipment).
        7. When staff receive disks at the datacenter, they will copy the data over and ship the disks back.